 Excel VBA GoTo Statement

 VBA GoTo statement is used when an error occurs while running the code rather than displaying error to resume the next line of code by ignoring the error message.
-There are two kinds of GOTO statements in Excel VBA.
-One is to select any range of the worksheet in the specified workbook and another one is error handler.
+There are two kinds of GOTO statements one is to select any range of the worksheet in the specified workbook and another one is error handler.

-In order to overcome the anticipated errors in VBA, we have function called “GOTO”.
+To overcome the anticipated errors in VBA, we have a function called “GOTO.”
 We will see both kinds of GoTo statements in this article.

 #1 – Application.GoTo Method

-If you want to go to the specific workbook or specific worksheet in all the opened workbooks then we can use the statement Application.GoTo method.
+If you want to go to the specific workbook or specific worksheet in all the opened workbooks, we can use the statement Application.GoTo method.

-Let’s look at the syntax of Application.GoTo method
+Let’s look at the syntax of the Application.GoTo method

-If you want to go to a specific cell in the specific worksheet we can use Goto method.
+If you want to go to a specific cell in the specific worksheet, we can use the Goto method.
 I have 3 sheets named Jan, Feb, and Mar.

-Now if I want to go to cell C5 in Jan sheet I will use below set of code.
+If I want to go to cell C5 in the Jan sheet, I will use the below set of codes.